radareorg/radare2-book/disassembling/esil.md

 We can see that this corresponds to the x86 instruction `push ebp`!
 Isn't that cool?
 The aim is to be able to express most of the common operations performed by CPUs, like binary arithmetic operations, memory loads and stores, processing syscalls.
 This way if we can transform the instructions to ESIL we can see what a program does while it is running even for the most cryptic architectures you definitely don't have a device to debug on for.

-## Use ESIL
+## Using ESIL

-Using visual mode is great to inspect the esil evaluations.
+r2's visual mode is great to inspect the ESIL evaluations.

 There are 2 environment variables that are important for watching what a program does:
 ```